deesclouds/technical-questions/behaviorial-questions.md

 - **Action:**
 - **Result:**

-- [x] Give me an examle of a time you had to take a creative and unusual approach to solve a coding problem.
+- [x] Give me an example of a time you had to take a creative and unusual approach to solve a coding problem.
 How did this idea come to you mind?
 Why do you think it was unusual?
 - **Cause:**
 - **Action:**
 - **Result:**